guebeln0/data_scientist_project_disaster_reponse/README.md

 # Disaster Response Pipeline Project

 ### Project description
+When disaster strikes it is mostly a chaotic situation.
+Being able to identify relevant information for rescue teams is critical to provide a quick and adapted response during such a crisis.
 This project uses messages from disaster and classifies them into one of the 36 provided categories.
-This classification result can be used to send the message to the adequate disaster response team.
+This classification result can be used to send the relevant message to the adequate disaster response team.

 The project start with gathering and cleaning data from a csv file and stores into a database.
 A classifier model is trained on the clean data.